Jane Caro: Writing

+She has also written many books.

+Other activities

+Caro has been on the boards of the NSW Public Education Foundation (2012) and Bell Shakespeare (2020).

+She was a speaker at the 2014 Festival of Dangerous Ideas in Sydney.

+As of 2021 she was an ambassador for the National Secular Lobby.

 Awards and recognition

+She was recognized in 2013 by the Council of Australian Humanist Societies as the Australian Humanist of the Year.

 In 2018, Caro won the Women in Leadership Award in the 2018 Walkley Awards.

 She was appointed a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to the broadcast media as a journalist, social commentator and author".

 In 2023 she was awarded the Lifetime Achievement Award at the B & T Women in Media Awards.

+Personal life

+Caro is a feminist and atheist, and also a proponent of public education.

+She married Ralph Dunning, and has two children.